What Will I Learn Here About Cycle Accident Compensation?

 - How to Make a Bicycle Claim

-To help provide you with some information about typical cycle accident claim payouts, we have produced a bike accident compensation calculator that displays potential compensation figures.
+To provide you with some information about typical cycle accident claim payouts, we have produced a bike accident compensation calculator that displays potential compensation figures.
 The cycling accident compensation figures have been broken down based on the type of bodily injury the cyclist suffered.

 The cycling accident compensation calculator below shows average compensation amounts and should only be used for general guidance.
-Ultimately, a cycle accident payout will be based on your unique situation, and we recommend seeking official advice from qualified solicitors before proceeding with a bicycle compensation claim.
+Ultimately, a cycle accident payout will be based on your unique situation, and we recommend seeking official advice from qualified national solicitors before proceeding with a bicycle compensation claim.

 Shoulder Injuries